DavidLiedle/speargun/README.md

 # SpearGun
-An API client for working with DigitalOcean in Dart
+An API client for working with DigitalOcean in Dart on the CLI.

 ## Development Status: 1% (Research)
 I'm using this project as a fun research combo-exercise both to become familiar with DigitalOcean's API and to try building a finished CLI App in Dart.
 For now, trust this code as you would a toddler with a spear gun.
 (Don't).